xmtp/example-chat-react/README.md

 ```

 If you do not have an Infura ID, you can follow [these instructions](https://blog.infura.io/getting-started-with-infura-28e41844cc89/) to get one.

-_This example comes preconfigured with an Infura ID provided for demonstration purposes.
-If you plan to fork or host it, you must use your own Infura ID as detailed above._

 ### Install the package